jordlee/docs/system-prompt.md

             "What's the C# equivalent of the OnConnected callback?", "Show me how to handle CrError_Connect_TimeOut",
-            "How do I set focus in C++ SDK V1.14.00?", "What cameras support interval shooting in SDK V2.00.00?"
+            "How do I set focus in C++ SDK V1.14.00?", "What cameras support interval shooting in SDK V2.00.00?", "How do I use PTP-3 protocol to control my camera?"
           ]
         },
         "poor_patterns": {